(Last revised August 22, 2022)

 Can I travel with an emotional support animal?

-All children 5-15 travelling alone must be booked as unaccompanied minors.
+All children 5-15 traveling alone must be booked as unaccompanied minors and must complete Aero’s UM paperwork process.
+Unaccompanied Minors must be brought to the departure airport by their parent, legal guardian or responsible adult who must remain with their Unaccompanied Minor in the boarding area until the Unaccompanied Minor's flight has departed and is airborne.
 Please contact firstname.lastname@example.org after booking an unaccompanied minor online for additional information.
 Children 16-17 may be booked as adults and travel unaccompanied with a note from their parent or guardian.
+Please note that minors under age 18 traveling to and from Mexico will require a notarized letter of consent from the parents/legal guardians.
+Please contact email@example.com for additional information.

 If a separate seat has been purchased for a child over fourteen (14) days and under two (2) years of age, the child may travel in a separate seat, provided that the child must be placed in a FAA-approved child restraint system.
 Child restraint systems may not be used in emergency exit rows.
 It is the responsibility of the child’s parent or accompanying adult to ensure that the restraint device functions correctly, that the child is adequately secured by the device, that the child’s weight does not exceed applicable limitations and that the device has been properly secured to the aircraft seat.